VA Healthcare Enrollment Guide

 - By mail: Submit VA Form 10-3542

-- Deadline: File within 30 days of your appointment for fastest processing
+- Deadline: File promptly after your appointment for fastest processing

 Hearing Aids & Audiology